| Title: | Structures for Preference Data |

 Bennett, J. and Lanning, S. (2007) The Netflix Prize.
 Proceedings of The KDD Cup and Workshops.

-# Can take a little while depending on speed of internet connection # strict complete orderings of four films on Netflix netflix <- read_preflib("netflix/00004-00000138.soc", from_preflib = TRUE) head(netflix) names(netflix$preferences) # strict incomplete orderings of 6 random cities from 36 in total cities <- read_preflib("cities/00034-00000001.soi", from_preflib = TRUE)
+# Can take a little while depending on speed of internet connection # strict complete orderings of four films on Netflix netflix <- read_preflib("00004 - netflix/00004-00000138.soc", from_preflib = TRUE) head(netflix) levels(netflix$preferences) # strict incomplete orderings of 6 random cities from 36 in total cities <- read_preflib("00034 - cities/00034-00000001.soi", from_preflib = TRUE)# Can take a little while depending on speed of internet connection # strict complete orderings of four films on Netflix netflix <- read_preflib("00004 - netflix/00004-00000138.soc", from_preflib = TRUE) head(netflix) levels(netflix$preferences) # strict incomplete orderings of 6 random cities from 36 in total cities <- read_preflib("00034 - cities/00034-00000001.soi", from_preflib = TRUE)

 defined by the PrefLib specification: